ElektraInitiative/PermaplanT/doc/usecases/layers/landscape_layer.md

 - **Main success scenario:**
   User successfully adds elements to their map using hand-drawn shapes or common shapes such as circles, ellipses, squares, and rectangles.
   Element types include:
+  - wall
-  - Wall
+  - plain
-  - Plain
+  - pond
-  - Pond
+  - (glas)houses
-  - Construction
+  - barns
-  - Bed
+  - plant beds
 - **Alternative scenario:**
   User accidentally adds a shape in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**